MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 **MongoDB** is an open-source NoSQL document database designed to work with JSON and store schema-free data.
 It is horizontally scalable, which means multiple smaller machines will do the work for you.
 It's good for flexibility and unstructured data, and caching real-time analytics.

-**Redis** is is an open-source NoSQL in-memory data structure store.
+**Redis** is an open-source NoSQL in-memory data structure store.
 It uses key-value pairs for storage instead of documents.

 ## Install MySQL